 Production, process and asset utilisation can be optimised through the use of innovative what-if scenario analysis.
 Further analytics helps to reduce energy consumption and create healthier profit margins.

 Empower your operations, take a look at the Unified Operations Centre for Oil and Gas brochure.

-AVEVA’s Unified Operations Center helps you align your mining-specific data streams and improve the integrity of your supply chain.
+AVEVA’s Unified Operations Center helps you align your requirements for asset management with the mining-specific data streams and improve the integrity of your supply chain.
 Operations can be improved intelligently and efficiently while maintaining a top-level corporate social responsibility practice.

 So what can you expect from the UOC within the mining industry?

 The UOC digitises your data capture, helping to get rid of the need for slow Excel spreadsheets and even worse - paper documentation.
 You can harness data storage built within the contextualised arena of assets and production runs, easing the processes of analysis and reporting.

 - Capture process data and inventory and material movements.